bkirwi/coast/doc/concepts.md

 Hadoop-style M/R, this corresponds to a reduce or shuffle operation.)
 Since this step involves changing the way a particular event is partitioned, this usually requires sending data across the network.

+## Flow Graphs

+Assembling all these different operations together, you get a streaming graph: sources at the top, sinks at the bottom, and a rich network of interleaving data flows connecting them together.
+This graph, or 'flow', is a complete definition of a streaming job.